 How is Madison County planning for the future?

 St. Louis Green Business Challenge & County Green Team: The Madison County Green Team was started as part of the St. Louis Regional Green Business Challenge and includes representatives from multiple county departments.
-The team continues to develop the in-house sustainability strategy including improvements to the County’s ongoing recycling efforts, options for energy efficiency, a green purchasing policy, and general resource management that will save both money and meet sustainable objectives.
+The team continues to develop the in-house resource management strategy including improvements to the County’s ongoing recycling efforts, options for energy efficiency, a green purchasing policy, and general resource management that will save both money and meet objectives.

 157 N. Main Street, Suite 254